DataScientest-Studio/jan24_bds_int_heartbeat/README.md

 3. Hakan Dogan

 ## What is the project about?
-In this project several approaches to examine and correctly predict ecg heartbeat patterns and heartbeat pattern abnormalities were implemented in the form of either simple Machine Learning Models or neural networks in different configurations.
-We can show that even with simple Models, high accuracy scores on predicting either the class of the overall heartbeat pattern shape or the binary distinction between an normal or abnormal heartbeat pattern shape are possible.
-With Neural Networks we achieve marginally higher accuracy scores, but observe an trend in "conservativeness", i.e. the model tends to choose more false positive sick individuals than with the simple models.
+In this project, several approaches to examine and correctly predict the ECG heartbeat patterns and abnormalities were implemented in the form of either simple Machine Learning Models or neural networks in different configurations.
+The work is based on the Kaggle ECG Hearbeat Categorization Dataset.
+We can show that, even with simple Models, high accuracy scores on predicting either the class of the overall heartbeat pattern shape or the binary distinction between a normal or abnormal heartbeat pattern shape are possible.
+With Neural Networks, we achieve marginally higher accuracy scores, but observe a trend in "conservativeness", i.e. the model tends to choose more false positive sick individuals than with the simple models.
 In the medical field this is a desired behavior.
-Based on these initial findings, further studies can be conducted to exmine this distinct behavior of neural networks in the field of detecting ecg heartbeat patterns.
+Based on these initial findings, further studies can be conducted to examine this distinct behavior of neural networks in the field of detecting ECG heartbeat patterns.

 Project Organization on Github